pieterlukasse/hannibal-luigi/README.md

 We are passing the container tag at launch and the container gets pulled **once** at the beginning of the pipeline.

-## TODO

-* elasticsearch IP to point to in case you want to run without ES
-* stop the instance on its own after is done
-* on pre-emptible signal stop the machine and flush ES to disk
-* mrTarget --val should read a .ini file **in the repo** with the URIs of the data
-* add data version

 ## Use cases